|

 Friends meeting records often contain characteristics and a language of their own, so it takes some study to be able to use them.
 Special research procedures are needed.

-Thomas Berry and David Allen Berry, gives some background and history of the
+Ellen Thomas Berry and David Allen Berry, gives some background and

-repositories.
-It aids in searches for both birthright members of the Friends
+Quaker repositories.
+It aids in searches for both birthright members of

-Society and for those who became members through "convincement or
+the Friends Society and for those who became members through

 For those wanting to follow Quaker ancestors into the Midwest, it is necessary to become familiar with certain migration patterns.
 A large southward movement began in New Jersey and Pennsylvania, going through the Monocacy region of Maryland around 1725, and crossing the Potomac into Frederick County, Va., in 1732.
 Another migration went from Maryland into North Carolina, South Carolina and Georgia.